rockman007372/Obsidian-Vault/CS2106 Lecture 2b - Process Concurrency in Unix.md

 - meanwhile, parent process is still around to accept a new request

 >[!question]
-> Are the parent and child processes working asynchronously? or sequentially?
+> Are the parent and child processes working asynchronously?
-> Ans: dependent on number of cores.
+> Ans: Yes.
+Whether they are in parallel is dependent on number of cores.

 ### Master Process